json-iterator/json-iterator.github.io/index.md

 There are three things to notice

-* There are many lines, read them all in once will have memory issure
+* There are many lines, read them all in once will have memory issue
 * Some order id is int, some order id is string.
 This is very common when working with PHP.
 * The order details has many fields, need object binding